-- The area where voters present themselves to vote or "check-in" must be arranged to process voters in an orderly manner. - To prevent lines from forming in this area, county or local boards must provide a sufficient number of poll book stations.
-If necessary, officials may divide the poll book by alphabet ranges where necessary. - A public area for poll watchers and voters waiting to be checked-in must be established and must be clearly distinguishable from the voting area.
-The public area must provide ample space to observe and wait one's turn without disrupting the voting process and without any opportunity to impede voter privacy. - For counties issuing hand-marked paper ballots or BMD-marked ballots that require a voter to carry her marked ballot to another location, voters must be provided with privacy sleeves, envelopes or folders of the appropriate size to carry marked ballots in the polling place when they move between the voting area and the area where they cast their ballots (e.g., taking marked ballots from the marking booth to the scanner or ballot box).
-Poll workers must hand out the sleeve to the voters at check-in and instruct voters on its purpose and usage.
+The area where voters present themselves to vote or "check-in" must be arranged to process voters in an orderly manner.

+To prevent lines from forming in this area, county or local boards must provide enough poll book stations.
+If necessary, officials should divide the poll book by alphabet ranges.

+A public area for poll watchers and voters waiting to be checked-in must be established and must be clearly distinguishable from the voting area.
+The public area must provide ample space to observe and wait one's turn without disrupting the voting process and without any opportunity to impede voter privacy.

+For counties issuing hand-marked paper ballots or ballot marking device (BMD) ballots that require a voter to carry their marked ballot to another location, voters must be provided with privacy sleeves, envelopes, or folders of the appropriate size to maintain secrecy while carrying marked ballots in the polling place when they move between the voting area and the area where they cast their ballots (e.g., taking marked ballots from the marking booth to the scanner or ballot box).

+Poll workers must provide the sleeve to the voters at check-in and instruct voters on its purpose and usage.
 The privacy sleeves, whether supplied by a voting system manufacturer or by the county boards of elections, must completely cover the ballot.

+2 See Section 530(a) of the Pennsylvania Election Code, codified at 25 P.S. § 2730(a).

-Examples
+Examples of Ballot Covers

-• The county board of elections shall direct each local election board to post in each booth informational posters containing information on how to carry ballots in the privacy sleeves to the scanner or ballot box and emphasizing that the voting process is not complete until they cast the ballot.
+The county board of elections must direct each local election board to post in each booth informational posters containing information on how to carry ballots in the privacy sleeves to the scanner or ballot box and emphasizing that the voting process is not complete until they cast the ballot.